 The United States’ increased tensions with the Russian Federation have created a climate of mistrust and renewed military competition.
 The United States has been increasing military deployments to Europe, developing new conventional and nuclear weapons, and wielding economic sanctions in response to Russia’s invasion of Crimea in 2014.
 Recent strain over Russia’s more aggressive actions such as meddling in the 2016 elections, the violation of arms treaties, and Russian assassination campaigns both in and outside its own sovereign territory have only deepened the competitive spiral between the two nations.
 At the same time, the United States and Russia share interests in preventing terrorism in the Middle East, addressing nonproliferation and nuclear arms control, promoting stability in Eurasia, and hedging against a rising China.
 Importantly, Russia has a small economy — roughly the size of South Korea — and spends a small fraction of what the U.S. spends on its military.
 If peaceful and more cooperative relations are to be restored between the two countries, a significant change in the status quo is required.
-As such, the Charles Koch Institute is soliciting proposals which:
+As such, Stand Together Trust is soliciting proposals which:

 - Examine ways the United States and Russia can ease tensions and avoid unnecessary conflict, including examining the right balance of diplomatic and economic engagement with military deterrence.

 - Research the future of arms control, particularly New Start, and explore other ways to moderate conventional and nuclear arms racing.